 Buying your first home in Ontario is a significant achievement and a step toward long-term financial security.
 This guide is designed to help you navigate the home-buying process with confidence and make informed decisions.
 Whether you’re just beginning your search or are ready to make an offer, Keith and I are here to assist you every step of the way.
 Feel free to reach out to us for personalized guidance and support!

-First-time buyers can receive a rebate of up to $4,000 to cover the Ontario Land Transfer Tax.
+First-time homebuyers can receive a rebate of up to $4,000 to cover the Ontario Land Transfer Tax.
 This can significantly reduce your closing costs. - What is the Home Buyers’ Plan (HBP)?

 While not required, a realtor can be extremely helpful in navigating the complex Ontario real estate market, especially when it comes to negotiations and understanding legal requirements. - What should I budget for closing costs?

-Closing costs in Ontario generally range from 1.5% to 4% of the home’s purchase price and include fees such as legal costs, land transfer tax, and inspections.
+Closing costs in Ontario generally range from 1.5 percent to 4 percent of the home’s purchase price and include fees such as legal costs, land transfer tax, and inspections.